 The Muster Console Interface

-Shows a history of events that occurred the render server, including errors
+Shows a history of events that occurred in the render server, including errors.

 Where information pertaining to